SeaTac Councilmember Amina Ahmed dies in car crash 7 weeks after joining council

 “People should just know that Amina has been a force,” Aden said.
 “She has been someone who cares about social equity and justice.
 She has served anyone who was in need.”

-Aden said been involved in the Abubakr Islamic Center in Tukwila, where people will gather to honor her Monday at 12:30 p.m.
+Aden said Ahmed was involved in the Abubakr Islamic Center in Tukwila, where people will gather to honor her Monday at 12:30 p.m.
 Aben said a vigil is also planned at SeaTac City Hall on Tuesday at 5 p.m.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.